 Some ASU colleges/schools have higher standards for admission into their programs.
 International applicants must meet general university international admission requirements as well as the appropriate freshman or transfer program requirements of their major.
 Search for your degree for more details.

-ASU offers a limited number of merit-based scholarships for highly qualified international freshman students who are non-immigrant, nonresident and degree seeking.
-To be considered for this competitive scholarship, you must submit your application for admission by April 1, 2014.
-There is no separate scholarship application to complete.
+ASU offers a limited number of merit-based scholarships for highly qualified international freshman students who are non-immigrant, nonresident and degree seeking..
 For more information, visit New American University Scholarship.
-Please email firstname.lastname@example.org if you have any questions.
+Please email email@example.com if you have any questions.

 You must submit your application for admission to ASU, along with the application fee, by the deadline specified for each semester.
 In order to expedite the evaluation of your application, please remember to submit official transcripts, test scores and supporting credentials along with your application.